milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Skip "Start ID verification" screen

-Select this checkbox to bypass the introductory screen in the Netverify Web client.
+Select this checkbox to bypass the introductory screen in the ID Verification Web client.

 <br>